grongierisc/Swift-FHIR-Iris/README.md

 It's in the SwiftFhirIrisManager class.

-This class is a singleton and it will be carry all around the application with @EnvironmentObject annotation.
+This class is a singleton and it will be carrying all around the application with @EnvironmentObject annotation.

 More info at : https://www.hackingwithswift.com/quick-start/swiftui/how-to-use-environmentobject-to-share-data-between-views

-The requestAuthorization method :
+The requestAuthorization method:

 ```swift
     // Request authorization to access HealthKit.